-Although intermittent exploration has taken place over the Property and the region since the 1920's and has resulted in the discovery of numerous early-stage high-grade copper and gold prospects and occurrences, the Property has not seen any significant activity since 2008 and large portions still remain largely underexplored by modern exploration methods.
+Although intermittent exploration has taken place over the Property and the region since the 1920s and has resulted in the discovery of numerous early-stage high-grade copper and gold prospects and occurrences, the Property has not seen any significant activity since 2008, and large portions still remain largely underexplored by modern exploration methods.

-The Property and the Gregory River VMS-Belt are situated within the Bay of Islands Ophiolite Complex, an Ordovicianaged sequence of rocks comprised of faulted and moderately deformed ultramafic-tomafic intrusives, sheeted diabase dikes, basaltic pillow lavas, and narrow zones of sedimentary rocks.
-These rock units are host to the York Harbour deposit, a Cyprustype, copper-zinc-silver VMS deposit that is located approximately 27 kilometres south of the Property and was historically in small-scale production during the early part of the 1900's.
+The Property and the Gregory River VMS-Belt are situated within the Bay of Islands Ophiolite Complex, an Ordovician-aged sequence of rocks comprised of faulted and moderately deformed ultramafic-tomafic intrusives, sheeted diabase dikes, basaltic pillow lavas and narrow zones of sedimentary rocks.
+These rock units are host to the York Harbour deposit, a Cyprus-type, copper-zinc-silver VMS deposit that is located approximately 27 km south of the Property and was historically in small-scale production during the early part of the 1900s.
 Mineralization hosted on adjacent and/or nearby properties is not necessarily indicative of mineralization hosted on the Company's Property.

-Several early-stage VMS prospects have been located on the Property by previous explorers including, Gregory River, Camp Brook/Moose Brook, Jumbo South, Steep Brook and Lode 9.
-In the northeast quadrant of the Property there are several south-easterly to north-easterly-trending high-grade copper ±gold mineralized veins and structures, which include the Court A, B, & C, Mitchell, Lower Mitchell, Hall, Palmer and Lode 2, 6 &7 prospects.
+Several early-stage VMS prospects have been located on the Property by previous explorers, including Gregory River, Camp Brook/Moose Brook, Jumbo South, Steep Brook and Lode 9.
+In the northeast quadrant of the Property there are several southeasterly to north-easterly-trending high-grade copper ±gold mineralized veins and structures, which include the Court A, B and C, Mitchell, Lower Mitchell, Hall, Palmer and Lode 2, 6 and 7 prospects.
 Most of these prospects will be further evaluated during future exploration programs.

-The Company plans to explore the Property, initially through Phase 1 work, which commenced in early November, 2022 and includes B-horizon soil sampling over two key target areas, including the Vein Zone in the northeast portion of the Property and the Steep Brook North Grid, testing a portion of the Gregory River VMS trend, in the southern half of the Property.
-Upon receipt of exploration permits from the government of Newfoundland and Labrador, Phase 2 will be initiated in H1 2023 and will be comprised of infill soil and basal till sampling, geological mapping, additional prospecting and sampling, trenching, structural interpretations, IP/resistivity geophysical surveys and diamond drilling.
+The Company plans to explore the Property, initially through Phase 1 work, which commenced in early November 2022, and includes B-horizon soil sampling over two key target areas, including the Vein Zone in the northeast portion of the Property and the Steep Brook North Grid, testing a portion of the Gregory River VMS trend, in the southern half of the Property.
+Upon receipt of exploration permits from the government of Newfoundland and Labrador, Phase 2 will be initiated in H1 2023 and will be comprised of infill soil and basal till sampling, geological mapping, additional prospecting and sampling, trenching, structural interpretations, induced polarization ("IP")/resistivity geophysical surveys and diamond drilling.
+By the end of 2022, soil sampling was completed over the Vein Zone and samples were submitted to Eastern Analytical Ltd in Springdale Newfoundland ("Eastern Analytical") for gold analyses by fire assay and multi-element analyses by ICP.
+However, due to difficult weather conditions, the Company decided to defer the soil sampling at the Steep Brook North target until H-1 2023, once conditions improve.
+Analytical results from the Vein Zone grid are pending at the time of this MD&A.